mlovic/code_exercise_1/README.md

 I've implemented the rules basically as `Proc`s that take items and their prices as arguments.
 The `Proc` is wrapped in a `PricingRule` class that exposes an `apply_discount` method which returns the amount to be discounted.
 Apart from that there isn't any real abstraction here.
 I considered a few things like separating the discount condition from the amount calculation, and initializing rules for a specific item, but I thought it was all too restrictive for the little information given in the exercise.

-Right now the PriceRule abstraction is very flexible (the price rules are stateless and free of dependencies), and can be easily extended and built upon.
+Right now the PriceRule abstraction is very flexible however (the price rules are stateless and free of dependencies), and can be easily extended and built upon.
 For example by subclassing PricingRule.
 No code changes required:

 <!--Right now the pricerule abstraction is completely separate from any checkout knowledge or product knowledge, so it's very flexible, although not very powerful.
 To improve this, one could subclass the RulePriceing-->